pomerium/documentation/content/docs/guides/transmission.md

 ---
 title: Transmission
 lang: en-US
-meta:
-  - name: keywords
-    content: >-
-      pomerium, bittorrent, torrent, identity access proxy, transmission-daemon, transmission, authentication, authorization
+keywords: [pomerium, bittorrent, torrent, identity access proxy, transmission-daemon, transmission, authentication, authorization]
-description: >-
-  Learn how to use Pomerium as an authentication and authorization proxy for a Transmission torrent daemon.
+description: Learn how to use Pomerium as an authentication and authorization proxy for a Transmission torrent daemon.
 ---

 # Securing Transmission's RPC interface.